You’re getting a tax refund. Great news!

 I don’t know about you, but it’s not often that I get a large lump of money that isn’t already earmarked for rent, or other bill payments.
 The possibilities are exciting and it is easy to find ways to spend it.

 Because this is found money, you may be tempted to go to the mall and blow it all in a big shopping spree.
 If you want to make it count, plan how you plan to use it so you don’t have it all spent before you receive it.

 What not to do.

-- Do not spend the money until it arrives.
-It is not yours until the government assesses your return and sends the refund.
+- Don’t spend the money until it arrives.
+It’s not yours until the government assesses your return and sends you the money.

 - Don’t split it into a lot of small purchases or let it slip into your regular spending because it will disappear before you know it.

-- Don’t lend it to someone.
-It’s my experience that when you lend money to friends or family, they don’t pay it back.
+- Don’t lend it.
+It’s my experience that when you lend money to friends or family, they often don’t pay it back.

 - Don’t overspend.
 An example would be if you buy a new car because you have a $500 refund or if you go on a vacation that costs more than the refund.